sbabcock23/hass-tryfi/README.md

 # How to Use
 ## Light Collar
 The light on your Pet's collar is represented as a light switch in HA.
 It can either be turned on or off.
+The color can be set.
+The collar only supports Red, Green, Blue, LightBlue, Purple, Yellow, and White.
+The closest color to your selection will be used.

 ![Lovelace](https://github.com/sbabcock23/hass-tryfi/blob/master/docs/doglight.jpg?raw=true)